marvtdawson/emailAdminApp/README.md

-# The Java Journey Series - "Email Admin Application"
+# The Java Journey Series - "Java Console Email Admin Application"

 ![](src/resources/jjs_email_admin_application.jpg)

 The Java Journey Series is my learning path to Java mastery.
 It consist of a series of Java applications created using the Java programming language and various tools and frameworks.

-## Email Admin Application
+## Java Console Email Admin Application

 The email admin app is a basic Java web application that allows university administrative employees to send internal emails.

 #### Project Structure
-Basic Java project template\
+Basic Java project template
-Package: "com.marvintdawson.emailAdminApp"

 ##### Classes
 * Main